Arthur Moats: Buffalo Bills

-Moats was drafted by the Buffalo Bills in the sixth round, 178th overall, in the 2010 NFL Draft.
+Moats was selected by the Buffalo Bills in the sixth round, 178th overall, in the 2010 NFL draft.
 He is the only Buck Buchanan Award winner to be drafted by the Bills.
 In the Bills 3-4 defensive scheme, he moved from defensive end to inside linebacker, which is an unusual position change considering most defensive ends move to outside linebacker in 3-4 defensive schemes.
 After several weeks of failing to generate a consistent pass rush, Bills head coach Chan Gailey decided to move Moats to his more natural position of outside linebacker to utilize his pass rushing skill set.

 In a Week 13 contest of the 2010 season, Moats delivered a hit on Minnesota Vikings quarterback Brett Favre that aggravated the quarterback's shoulder injury.
 It was Moats' hit that eventually led to Favre's consecutive starts streak ending at 297 when he did not play against the New York Giants the following week.

 Moats' personal catch phrase, 'Don't Cross The Moats', was created by Joe Zogaib.
 Since then, it has a become a popular trending topic on Twitter, and Moats himself even tattooed the phrase across his upper back.

 In December 2013, Moats was named the team's Walter Payton Man of the Year for 2013.
 Moats earned this honor through his work with the United Way of Buffalo and Erie County and other local groups.
 Moats was also named the Bills Ed Block Courage Award recipient.
 He earned this honor by overcoming adversity from an injury and exemplifying courage both on and off the field.
 He also conducts numerous school visits and takes part in the NFL Play 60 initiative.